 - Imbruvica is considered safe and effective in children older than 1 year when used to treat chronic Graft Versus Host Disease (cGVHD) after failure of one or more lines of systemic therapy.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 4. Bottom Line

-Imbruvica is an oral tablet that may be taken once daily to treat certain types of cancers.
+- Imbruvica is an oral tablet that may be taken once daily to treat certain types of cancers in adults or to treat chronic Graft Versus Host disease in adults and children older than 1 year.
 It works by inhibiting the enzyme Bruton tyrosine kinase (BTK) which is part of a crucial signaling pathway.
 Diarrhea and other gastrointestinal effects, high blood pressure, bruising, and infections are common side effects.